vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Ghee is sprinkled over the maṇOn either side of the man a sacrificial ladle is laid.
 19 Hereafter the laying of the bricks is begun, the first one being the svayamātr.ṇn. ā (‘the naturally pierced one’) placed on the gold man to allow him to breathe.
 Within the altar also a living tortoise is built.

-Then, after a square mortar (ul¯ukhalaka) made of udumbara wood is installed at the ‘northern shoulder’ (uttare ’m. se) (of the fire-altar) and the fire-pot (ukhā) is placed in the middle (madhye), 20 the heads of the five sacrificial victims (paśus) are installed, the human head in the middle of the fire-pot, the head of a horse towards the west, of a bull towards the east, of a ram towards the south, and of a goat towards the north, while seven gold pieces are laid in the seven orifices of the human head.
+Then, after a square mortar (ulūkhalaka) made of udumbara wood is installed at the ‘northern shoulder’ (uttare ’m. se) (of the fire-altar) and the fire-pot (ukhā) is placed in the middle (madhye), 20 the heads of the five sacrificial victims (paśus) are installed, the human head in the middle of the fire-pot, the head of a horse towards the west, of a bull towards the east, of a ram towards the south, and of a goat towards the north, while seven gold pieces are laid in the seven orifices of the human head.

 Hereafter Apastamba prescribes that a snake head ( ¯ sarpaśiras) should be put on the right shoulder (daks.iṇe ’m. se, i.e. south side) of the fire-altar (with the same verse ‘Homage to the serpents’), which is turned away from the other sacrificial heads lest, the Taittirīya Sam. hitā (5.2.9.5) remarks, it should bite these domesticated animals instead of wild ones.
 21 After the snake, Apastamba ¯ (ASS 16.28.1–3) enjoins that a human figure ( ´ purus.ākr.ti) should be assembled (cinoti) by means of twelve ‘turns’ (paryāya) each spoken trice, a (virtual?) body stretching from east to west, the head of which coincides with the head of the golden man (purus.aśiras).
 The sacrificer gives praise to this construction (upahitā) by the Purus.a Nārāyaṇa.22